James Bond film locations

 Film: Spectre (2015)

-Mystery surrounded James Bond’s most recent mission and it's shadowy villain, but it kicked off in style in the impressive pre-credits scene set amongst the bustling festivities of Día de los Muertos (Day of the Dead).
+This film kicked off in style in the impressive pre-credits scene set amongst the bustling festivities of Día de los Muertos (Day of the Dead).
 The streets of Mexico City come alive late October as an annual parade of people dressed as skeletons fills the metropolis, and it seemed, this time around, 007 had his work cut out as he fought through the crowds.
 But who was he chasing?

 Want to follow in the footsteps of Bond?
 Or do you want to tailor make your own adventure?
 Either way, our personal travel experts have the knowledge to help.